Stitchbird: Description

 The stitchbird is a small honeyeater-like bird.
 Males have a dark velvety cap and short white ear-tufts, which can be raised somewhat away from the head.
 A yellow band across the chest separates the black head from the rest of the body, which is grey.
 Females and juveniles are duller than males, lacking the black head and yellow chest band.
 The bill is rather thin and somewhat curved, and the tongue is long with a brush at the end for collecting nectar.
 Thin whiskers project out and slightly forward from the base of the bill.

 Stitchbirds are very active and call frequently.
 Their most common call, a tzit tzit sound, is believed to be the source of their common name, as Buller noted that it "has a fanciful resemblance to the word stitch".
 They also have a high-pitched whistle and an alarm call which is a nasal pek like a bellbird.
 Males give a piercing three-note whistle (often heard in spring) and a variety of other calls not given by the female.

-Behavior and ecology
+Behaviour and ecology

-Research has suggested that they face interspecific competition from the tui and New Zealand bellbird, and will feed from lower-quality food sources when these species are present.
-The stitchbird rarely lands on the ground and seldom visits flowers on the large canopy trees favoured by the tui and bellbird (this may simply be because of the competition from the more aggressive, larger birds).
+Research has suggested that they face interspecific competition from the tūī and New Zealand bellbird, and will feed from lower-quality food sources when these species are present.
+The stitchbird rarely lands on the ground and seldom visits flowers on the large canopy trees favoured by the tūī and bellbird (this may simply be because of the competition from the more aggressive, larger birds).

 Their main food is nectar, but the stitchbird's diet covers over twenty species of native flowers and thirty species of fruit and many species of introduced plants.
-Important natural nectar sources are haekaro, matata, puriri, rata and toropapa.
+Important natural nectar sources are haekaro, matata, pūriri, rātā and toropapa.
 Preferred fruits include Coprosma species, five finger, pate, tree fuchsia and raukawa.

 The stitchbird also supplements its diet with small insects.